 Recently Issued Accounting Pronouncements.
 In August 2017, the FASB issued Accounting Standards Update ("ASU") 2017-12, Derivatives and Hedging: Targeted Improvements to Accounting for Hedging Activities.
 The pronouncement was issued to simplify the on-going assessment of hedge effectiveness and increase transparency related to hedge accounting.
 The pronouncement is effective for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2018, with early adoption permitted.
-The Company does not expect the adoption of ASU No. 2017-12 to have a significant impact on its consolidated financial statements.
+The Company's adoption of ASU No. 2017-12 is not expected to have a significant impact on its consolidated financial statements.

 In January 2017, the FASB issued ASU 2017-01, Business Combinations.
 This pronouncement clarifies the framework for determining whether an integrated set of assets and activities meets the definition of a business.
 The revised framework establishes a screen for determining whether an integrated set of assets and activities is a business and narrows the definition of a business, which is expected to result in fewer transactions being accounted for as business combinations.
 Acquisitions of integrated sets of assets and activities that do not meet the definition of a business are accounted for as asset acquisitions.
-This pronouncement is effective for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2018, with early adoption permitted for transactions that have not been reported in previously issued financial statements.
-The Company does not expect the adoption of ASU No. 2017-01 to have a significant impact on its consolidated financial statements.
+This pronouncement was effective for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2018, with early adoption permitted for transactions that have not been reported in previously issued financial statements.
+The Company's adoption of this standard on January 1, 2018 did not have a significant impact on its consolidated financial statements.